CedoAlteram/flask_linkedin/README.md

 $ python3.5 li_requestor.py 'name of company'
 ```

+# Lessons Learned
-TBH, this thing is a bit of a hack, as you need to use li_requestor to replace whitespaces with "-".
-That happens
+TBH, this thing is a bit of a hack, as you need to use li_requestor to replace whitespaces with "-" rather than making
-under the urllify()
+the requrest directly via curl.
+That's because the the whitespace is swapped under the urllify()

-So, it is what it is, and I am proud that I even got it to work that much.
+So, it is what it is, and I am proud of it.